thibaudledent/thibaudledent.github.io/_posts/2019-03-01-bitbucket-pipeline.md

 published: true
 ---

-It's quite paradoxical to think that my first blog post on GitHub is about Bitbucket...
+It's quite paradoxical to think that my first GitHub blog post is about Bitbucket...
 But well, that's the most interesting thing I have to write now and, as a dev, we're curious and ready to try something new, aren't we?

 # Context